-There is also a junior suite available, please ask your Sales Consultant for more information.
+There is also a junior suite available, please ask your Travel Advisor for more information.
 Cots are provided free of charge in every room.

 The finca has its own 5m x 11m swimming pool; cycles are available for hire onsite and there is a spa at the finca which is also available.
 There is free WiFi for guests